calvinbui/calvin.me/posts/2024/2024-04-27-cycling-part-1/index.md

 After each ride, I do a quick wash of my clothes and hang them up so I can use them again the next day.
 After a few rides, I put them into the washing machine.

 ![](clothing/washing.jpg)

+## Continued in Part 2

+There was too much to fit into one post.
+[A second post](/cycling-part-2/) continues on from this one.